At fifty bucks a pop, the bulb is a bit over-priced but it’s a bargain compared to the cost of the trip to get one.

 “Because our old ones are junk,” she said.

 I examined the rods.
-What I saw was something made cheaply, shipped economically and sold in bulk.
+What I saw was something made cheap, shipped economically and sold in bulk.
 What I did not see was something capable of holding cloth over a window.
 Regardless, the rods went into the cart – in bulk.

 “Honey, isn’t our pantry full of candy?”